faizansaghir/SparkScalaIntroduction/Readme.md

       We can also load data from JDBC, Cassandra, HBase, ElasticSearch, JSON, CSV,sequence files,
          object files, and many other file formats </pre> <br>
+6. If a RDD has tuple of 2 elements, then it is called and acts as key-value RDD <br>
+   These RDDs enable additional functionalities like <br>
+   mapValue, reduceByKey, etc

 ## Some spark related questions